 This book uses an extended case-study format to examine large-scale issues.
 Each chapter represents a specific mode of practice, which is linked to the wider debate on architectural and design pedagogy; this includes collaborative workshops and interventions, issues connected to sustainability and climate change, responses to rapid urbanisation, and, the creation of collaborative relationships across disciplines.

-The book has an international perspective, with contributions from the UK, USA and Singapore, and includes a timely discussion on teaching in a remote climate.
+The book has an international perspective, with contributions from the United Kingdom, United States of America, and Singapore, and includes a timely discussion on teaching in a remote climate.
 This book will be an invaluable resource for engaged academics and teaching practitioners interested in playing a key role in the future development of the architectural profession.

 Introduction.
 Sally Stone and Laura Sanderson 1.
 Pedagogy + Workshop - PUBLIC CoLAB 2019: Tracing Belfast’s Water Nuala Flood and Tristan Sturm 2.
 Pedagogy + EXHIBITION - _MPATHIC DESIGN Elgin Cleckley 3.
 Pedagogy + INTERVENTION - CUMULUS, an inhabitable storm Milagros Zingoni and Magnus Feil 4.
 Pedagogy + PRODUCTION SPACE - steam & the city Alessandro Columbano 5.
 Pedagogy + Policy - Rochdale Reimagined Sally Stone and Laura Sanderson 6.
 Pedagogy + RESILIENCE - Designing Resilience in Asia International Research Program Oscar Carracedo